Maternal Aid Association in Bangladesh

 - Running workshops with Bangladeshi-trained midwives, doctors and traditional birth-attendants to enhance the safety of home deliveries

-- Providing simple, free medication that can help prevent maternal deaths and ill-health
+- Providing simple and free medication that can help prevent maternal deaths and ill-health

 - Visiting both rural and urban Bangladeshi hospitals to understand and appreciate how the healthcare varies across different settings.